Realms of Arkania: Star Trail: Plot

-The Northlands Trilogy

-Realms of Arkania: Blade of Destiny was the first game in the trilogy.
-It was followed by Star Trail and Realms of Arkania: Shadows over Riva.
-Players can save the game after beating it, which allows them to import their characters into the sequel.

 Reception

 According to Die Zeit, all three games in the Realms of Arkania series, including Star Trail, were commercially and critically successful.
 The paper's Nicole Lange reported in 2011 that the three entries together had surpassed 2.4 million sales worldwide.

 The game was reviewed in 1995 in Dragon #219 by Jay & Dee in the "Eye of the Monitor" column.
 Jay gave the game 2½ out of 5 stars, while Dee gave the game 3 stars.
 A reviewer for Next Generation assessed that "The return of the old-school RPG, Sir Tech's Star Trail is sure to appeal to those gamers who would lose months at a time fighting evil.
 Unfortunately, even with its new control system (reminiscent of New World's Might and Magic series), graphics, and sound that far outclass those of Wizardry, the game may be too complex for the beginning adventure to tackle."

+James V. Trunzo reviewed Realms of Arkania: Star Trail in White Wolf Inphobia #54 (April, 1995), rating it a 4 out of 5 and stated that "Star Trail is so flexible that it even allows you to switch between difficulty levels at any time.
+You can start the game on Easy until your characters make some advances and then move up to a more challenging level."